Transformation Integration Process (TIP)

 None of these, by themselves, change what happens on Tuesday afternoon when the pattern activates again.

-The work was unpacked and addressed somewhere else.
-The life is happening here.
+The work was unpacked somewhere else but your life, the challenge, is happening here.

 How a TIP Works